Life after meningococcal recovery.

 Very few cases of meningococcal disease caused by the zero Group C bacteria are seen in children under five years.
-Symptoms of invasive meningococcal disease in infants and young children can include fever, refusing to feed irritability fretfulness grunting or moaning, extreme tiredness or floppiness, dislike of being handled or nausea or vomiting, diarrhea, turning away from light, otherwise known as photo phobia, drowsiness convulsions, Fitz or twitching, red rash, or purple, pinprick spots.
+Symptoms of invasive meningococcal disease in infants and young children can include fever, refusal to feed irritability fretfulness grunting or moaning, extreme tiredness or floppiness, dislike of being handled or nausea or vomiting, diarrhea, turning away from light, otherwise known as photophobia, drowsiness convulsions, Fitz or twitching red rash, or purple, pinprick spots.

 All larger bruisers.
 Today’s guest is Mike Rolls.
 Mike is a survivor of one of the deadliest diseases on the planet.
 And born and raised in the Bayside area of Melbourne.
 Mike has dedicated a number of years of years to rehabilitation after becoming a multiple amputee at age 17.
-Mike is an ambassador for interclass and an incredible organization that send brilliant plastic surgeons throughout Asia to perform essential surgeries for those in need, and is a founding member of limbs for life Peer Support Program.
+Mike is an ambassador for Interclass and an incredible organization that sends brilliant plastic surgeons throughout Asia to perform essential surgeries for those in need and is a founding member of the Limbs for Life Peer Support Program.